sophiestephenson/sophiestephenson.github.io/_posts/2020-10-27-time-on-duolingo.md

 It's a rough estimate, but is still very informative - I found out that I've spent over 18 hours on Duolingo, enough to fully complete the Scottish Gaelic skills tree!

-I had a good time with this short project, and I encourage you to go check out the [GitHub repository](https://gitlab.com/my-projects-sophiestephenson/personal/time-spent-on-duolingo-script.git) if you're interested in the script, or if you want to use it yourself.
+I had a good time with this short project, and I encourage you to go check out the [GitHub repository](https://gitlab.com/my-projects-sophiestephenson/personal/time-spent-on-duolingo-script.git) if you're interested in the script or if you want to use it yourself.
 Instructions are in the repository.

 Thanks for reading!
 Tioraidh an-dràsta fhèin!